kinokoman/incoption/README.md

 ## Requirement
 I have confirmed that it can be used on Windows and Mac.
-I don't confirm it on Linux, but I don't think it will be useless.
+Linux is not confirmed, but I don't think it will be useless.

 ### Windows
 - NVIDIA GeForce 1080 x1